Dhruv-0001/Shoe-Hype/README.md

 https://user-images.githubusercontent.com/109892892/191002579-5881d77e-6eb5-45bb-8ad1-0ffaaee97ab6.mp4

-## Further functionalities-
+## Project Functionalities-
-- It is CNN based Recommender System and uses RESNET for feature extraction.
+- It is CNN based Recommender System and uses RESNET50 for feature extraction.
 -	The Features of uploaded image are compared with the features of dataset images with the help of Scikit Learn pipeline.
+- The user Interface is designed using Python and Streamlit and dataset having more than 20k+ rows was cleaned and analyzed to fetch the desired product details.

+## FLOW CHART

+![SHOE_HYPE_FLOW_CHART](https://user-images.githubusercontent.com/109892892/191014150-35200001-8c8a-4659-9bdb-04d694d52419.png)

-- How to Use?
+## How to Use?
 -	First go to the Webpage and upload the image of the shoe one is looking for.
 -	Then find the recommendations.
 -	Top 5 recommendations will be shown to the user along with the buying options.

-## FLOW CHART

-![SHOE_HYPE_FLOW_CHART](https://user-images.githubusercontent.com/109892892/191014150-35200001-8c8a-4659-9bdb-04d694d52419.png)

 ## Usage